 Jacobian Guillory Highlights

-At 6-foot-2 and 330 pounds, Guillory is the 12th-ranked defensive tackle in the country and No. 5 recruit in Louisiana, according to 247Sports.
-He joins a star-studded recruiting class at LSU after receiving big offers from all
+At 6-foot-2 and 330 pounds, Guillory is the 12th-ranked defensive tackle in the country and No. 4 recruit in Louisiana, according to 247Sports.
+The LSU signee joins a star-studded recruiting class after receiving big-time offers from Alabama, Arizona State, Georgia, Mississippi State, Ole Miss, TCU, Tennessee, Texas, and Texas A&M.

 To say teams like the future of Guillory is an understatement, but the recruit, and his amazing strength, are headed to Baton Rouge next season.